oscar-lima/pybullet_ros/README.md

 # Help needed

-This project is in a early stage and presents only with position control interface.
+This project is in a early stage and presents with position and velocity control interface (effort interface is missing).

-Much more work is needed and help/comments are welcome.
+Some more work is needed and help/comments are welcome.

 Main implementation is done [here](https://github.com/oscar-lima/pybullet_ros/blob/master/ros/src/pybullet_ros/pybullet_ros_node.py)